cyclic-software/docs/docs/overview/architecture.md

 ### Working

 The first priority is for the system to work in the way the user expects.
 This may mean more complexity or difficulty for Cyclic.
-The elegance or simplicity of system code comes after it working for the user.
-If forced to chose we will follow common usage over compliance with a technical spec.
+The elegance or simplicity of system code comes after it is working for the user.
+If forced to choose we will follow common usage over compliance with a technical spec.
 Said another way, your happiness and code elegance over our happiness and code elegance.

 ### Fail quickly

-It is better to fail bigger and sooner than letting non-functional or partially functional code travel to the next step.
-Said another way it is better to fail at the build stage letting the user know the code can't launch than to succeed and wait for the launch stage for the user to discover the code can not launch or only sorta works.
+It is better to fail bigger and sooner than to let non-functional or partially functional code travel to the next step.
+Said another way, it is better to fail at the build stage letting the user know the code can't launch than to succeed and wait until the launch stage for the user to discover the code can not launch or only sorta works.

-If given the choice we would rather completely break sooner then be partially broken later in a process.
+If given the choice we would rather completely break sooner than be partially broken later in a process.

 ### Fail predictably